 3 Ways Customer Marketers Can Use Bingeable Content Post-Sale

 The on-demand content experience isn’t just for converting buyers.
-It’s also a crucial strategy if you care about delivering and retaining your customers.
+It’s also a crucial strategy if you care about delivering excellent experiences and retaining your customers.

 August 22, 2019